A Note on Constructive Canonical Splitter Strategies in Nowhere Dense Graph Classes

 Nowhere dense graph classes were introduced by Ne\v{s}et\v{r}il and Ossona de Mendez~\cite{nevsetvril2011nowhere}, and provide a robust framework for capturing uniform sparsity in graphs.\footnote{All graphs in this paper are finite, undirected and simple.
 For a graph $G$ and $A\subseteq V(G)$ we write $G[A]$ for the subgraph of $G$ induced by $A$.
 For a vertex $v\in V(G)$ and $r\in \N$ we write~$N^G_r[v]$ for the closed $r$-neighborhood of $v$, that is, the set of all vertices at distance at most $r$ from $v$ in $G$.
 If $G$ is clear from the context, we omit the superscript.
 In the following, $r$ will always denote a positive integer.
 We write $G-v$ for the graph induced by $V(G)\setminus\{v\}$. } Formally, a graph class $\Cc$ is \emph{nowhere dense} if for every positive integer $r$ there exists a positive integer $t = t(r)$ such that the $r$-subdivision of the complete graph $K_t$ is not a subgraph of any graph in $\Cc$.
 Nowhere denseness is a natural generalization of other notions of sparsity, including bounded degree, planarity, and excluded minors or topological minors.
+For example, if $G$ excludes a graph $H$ as a minor, then it excludes $H$ as a topological minor, and writing $t=|V(H)|$, in particular the $r$-subdivision of $K_t$ for every positive integer $r$.

-As one of the main tools to efficiently solve the first-order model checking problem on nowhere dense graph classes, Grohe, Kreutzer, and Siebertz in~\cite{GroheKS17} introduced a very intuitive characterization of nowhere dense classes in terms of a game, called the \emph{splitter game}.
+As one of the main tools to efficiently solve the first-order model checking problem on nowhere dense graph classes, Grohe, Kreutzer, and Siebertz in~\cite{GroheKS17} introduced a very intuitive characterization of nowhere dense classes in terms of a game, called the \emph{splitter game}\footnote{We consider here what is called the \emph{simple splitter game} in~\cite{GroheKS17}.
+In the general splitter game, Splitter is allowed to delete a constant number of vertices in every round at once, which however is equivalent to the simple splitter game by Remark 4.4.\ of~\cite{GroheKS17}.}.
 The \emph{radius-$r$ splitter game} is played on a graph $G$ between two players: \emph{Splitter} and \emph{Connector}.
-The game starts with the arena $G_1=G$ and proceeds in rounds $i=1,2,\ldots$, where in each round \begin{itemize} \item Connector chooses a vertex $c_i \in V(G_i)$, and then \item Splitter chooses a vertex $s_i \in V(G_i)$, and the new arena is defined as
+The game starts with the arena $G_1=G$ and proceeds in rounds $i=1,2,\ldots$, where in each round \begin{itemize} \item Connector chooses a vertex $c_i \in V(G_i)$, and then \item Splitter chooses a vertex $s_i \in N_r[c_i]$, and the new arena is defined as

 where $N_r[c_i]$ is the $r$-neighborhood of $c_i$ in $G_i$. \end{itemize}